 They literally just stick in there.
 Also, the spider webs just stick on there too.
 I’m sure they’ll be a pain the the butt to get off but they’re great right now haha.

 Then we have the floating witch hats!
 These, oh my how I love these floating witch hats.
-Tomorrow I’m showing y’all how I made them on the blog so be on the look out for that!
+I have a post that you can check out HERE showing y’all how I made them.
 They look go neat from the yard!

 I mean a witch house needs floating witch hats!